Codeinwp/ti-birthday-notifications/README.md

 ### main.php
 This is the main file of the application.
 It parses the birthdays.php content and for each entry checks if the birthday is scheduled in the next 2 weeks or in the next week and sends a notification to that person's private birthday channel with the message `Buy me a gift.
 Pretty please`

+## How to use it
+The script runs every day with the help of a cron.
+For that, you need to set up the cron on the server like this:

+Type:
+`sudo crontab -e`

+Insert the following entry, making sure the path to the main.php file is the correct one from your environment.
+`0 0 * * * php /var/www/html/main.php`

 ### Authors